Independent Living Decision Guide

 I heard we give all our money towards an entrance fee to get in there.

 There is great value to a community that has an entrance fee.
 Once you qualify both medically and financially to live in an independent living apartment, you are taken care of for life.
 With all the apartments and care areas on one campus, transitioning to the next level of care is smooth and very supportive.
-The entrance fee may be 90% refundable or non-refundable depending on the financial program you select, however, all options offer an abundance of monetary savings as one’s needs change and more help is required.
+The entrance fee in most cases is 90% refundable, but there a few exceptions.
+All financial options, however, offer an abundance of monetary savings as one’s needs change and more help is required.
 It’s security for your future and peace of mind for yourself and your family.